THWExtreme/Stream-Pi-Themes/README.md

 # Stream-Pi-Themes
-Themes for the Stream Pi Application v1.00
-This is the Stream-Pi Blue Theme from Luca-Alexander Thomas
+Themes for the Stream Pi Application v1.00 from Luca-Alexander Thomas